-My name is Jess…and this is my story.
-The story of some of my biggest struggles in life, my absolute rock bottom, and how that all brought me to where I am today….one giant work in progress.😅 But honestly, a work in progress that is FINALLY able to accept myself for who I am, the skin that I am in, and how these experiences have shaped me.
+My name is Jess…and this is my story. (ok…sorry, that was cliche AF😅) But honestly, it’s a story that needs to be told.
+It’s been an insanely long journey, but I’m FINALLY able to accept myself for who I am, the skin that I am in, and the experiences that have shaped me.
 FINALLY able to embrace these experiences (hard as that may sometimes be), rather than hide from them, and FINALLY be able to lay them all out on the table and not feel an immense about of shame, regret, and anger over them.
 There is no easy way to jump into this convo…so I apologize in advance for the bluntness.

 When I was 14 I was sexually assaulted by a friend.
 A “friend”.
-It was the 4th of July, 2 days before my 15th birthday.
+It was a couple of days before my 15th birthday.
 There was a group of us that had gone to my “friend’s” house to play video games.
-We were there for maybe 15 minutes when a couple of people from our group decided that they were going to find someone to buy us a bottle of liquor.
+We were there for maybe 15 minutes when a couple of people from our group decided that they were going to find someone to buy us a bottle of booze.
 The next thing I knew the room had cleared out and there were only 3 of us there.
-I didn’t think much of it at the time, but started to feel uneasy when the 3rd person left (my “friend” pretty much shoved him out the door and told him to go buy cigarettes), but I still thought it was “fine” since I was with a friend and truth be told I had a *slight* crush on him, and was kind of flattered he wanted to spend time with me.
-We talked for awhile, played a video game, and the next thing I knew he leaned in and kissed me (which was fine…I mean, I liked this dude, right?!)
-When he tried taking things further I told him no. He tried persuading me, and I reiterated my no. I told him I didn’t think I was ready to have sex (I hadn’t lost my virginity yet, and honestly didn’t know what to expect, how it even worked, or what a penis really even looked like (I guess you could say I grew up fairly sheltered. lol).
-The thought of having sex at that time was honestly something that hadn’t even crossed my mind yet.
+I didn’t think much of it at the time, but started to feel uneasy when the 3rd person left (my “friend” pretty much shoved him out the door and told him to go buy cigarettes), but I still thought it was fine since I was with a friend and truth be told I had a *slight* crush on him, and was kind of flattered he wanted to spend time with me.
+We talked for awhile, and the next thing I knew he leaned in and kissed me (which was fine…I mean, I liked this boy, right?!)
+When he tried taking things further I told him no. He tried persuading me, and I reiterated my no. I told him I didn’t think I was ready to have sex (I hadn’t lost my virginity yet, and honestly didn’t know what to expect, and the thought of having sex at that time was honestly something that hadn’t even crossed my mind yet.)
 The next thing I remember is seeing the glint of a knife.
 He pushed the blade of it to my skin, ran it across my throat, and from my chin to my belly button.
 He pressed it into my skin harder until I said “ok, ok, please just put it away”.
 I can still feel the blade on my skin, and can still see the glint of the knife in the darkness.
 I can still smell his cologne, and can still see the awful look in his eyes.
 After it was done I honestly don’t remember much at all.
 I felt numb.
 Dead.
 I know that eventually my other friends came back, and they all split a joint and shared the bottle of liquor that they had bought.
 I remember not feeling anything at all and not wanting to look at him.

 It took a couple of weeks before I really started to realize what had even happened.
 I told my best friend that I “thought I maybe had had sex, but wasn’t sure because of the knife thing”.
 She blew it off and told me that he was just “trying to be sexy”🥴🤦♀️ I’ve wished so many times that I could go back to that moment and really shed light onto what had happened.
 It blows my mind now to think that young girls can have so much shit shoved down their throats that they can skew and relate violence to “sexiness”.

 After a year and a half I snapped myself out of my “funk” (aka depression).
 I ended up dating a nice guy, and I was able to be extremely honest with him and open up to him about what had happened to me.
 It was a huge step, but I was still super self conscious about my body…particularly anywhere that that knife had touched (my neck and stomach), and even more self conscious about the scars on my upper legs from cutting.
 I was a size 3 and could never bring myself to wear a bikini, or shorts.
 I felt so uncomfortable in my own skin.
 The scars faded pretty quickly, but I felt as though they were still there.
-To make things even MORE uncomfortable during this time there was a teacher that had told my bf he should break up with me, he said I was “sloppy seconds” and he thought my boyfriend could do better.
+To make things even MORE uncomfortable during this time there was a teacher that had told my boyfriend that he should break up with me, and that I was “sloppy seconds”.
 Honestly, those words cut much deeper than any knife ever could.
 It wasn’t even a teacher that I really even cared for all that much, but those words stuck like glue and stayed with me for YEARS.

 Over the years and after I graduated I tried my best to just shove what had happened to the side and to not really think about it.
 Every so often it would pop into my memory, or come up at the weirdest time.
 Prime example: When I had my firstborn baby my husband’s sisters and my mom were in the room with me.
 At one point they had me stand up and they removed my hospital gown and I remember panicking and thinking “oh shit!
 Oh no!
 My legs!
 They can see them!”
 YOU GUYS…I HAD JUST GIVEN BIRTH TO MY BABY…I didn’t even have visible scars anymore…and THAT is what I was thinking about.
 How f*cked up IS THAT? 🤯 Eventually I “came out” about the rape.
 My family knows, I’ve talked to my teenage daughters about it…after I opened up about it I felt like a weight had been lifted off of my shoulders.
 It really was the first step towards self acceptance.

 Fast forward 14 years or so, and as we all know- life happens.
 My marriage had never been a walk in the park, but we were going through a particularly rough patch and I ended up buying a house and moving out (spoiler alert: we ended up working things out eventually and didn’t actually get divorced).
 But it was one of the hardest decisions I’ve ever had to make, and one of the hardest conversations I’ve ever had to have with my kids.
 We had been separated for a couple of months when I was having one particularly rough night and all of the sudden ALLLLL of the feelings started coming back.
 Here I was, 33, on my way to divorce.
 A giant hot fucking mess.
 5 kids.
 Couldn’t get my shit together if I tried.
-My soon-to-be ex-husband was moving on and seemed happy as a clam with the whole situation and I started to feel like I was spiraling out of control again.
+I started to feel like I was spiraling out of control again.
 I mean, I WAS “sloppy seconds” after all, right?
 Looking back now I HATE that I let that phrase stick with me for that long.
 For nearly TWO DECADES.
 And not only did it stick with me…I let it DEFINE me.
 I felt it all the way to my core.
-Seriously ridiculous.